 STOP after song and GO to next locator

 When using Ableton Live’s Arrangement View for playing live shows you want the transport to do an automatic stop and jump to next locator.
 This way you don’t need to hit or press stop and navigate to the next song.
 Just use my “Stop after Song and Go to Next Locator” Max for Live device to take care of that.
-The right song would be lined up and you could just fire the next song when you are ready.
-It is easy to set up, you just need to set up a locator for all song start cue points and set up a few MIDI clips.
+The right song would be ‘cue’d up’ and you could just fire the next song when you are ready.
+It is easy to set up, you just need to set up a locator for all song starts cue points and a few MIDI clips.

 Stop after song in Ableton Live.